tenzir/.github/coding-style.md

 - Export consumable targets to both build and install directories.

-- Assign sensible export names for your targets, the `vast::` namespace is implicitly prefixed.
+- Assign sensible export names for your targets, the `tenzir::` namespace is implicitly prefixed.

 ### Formatting